Speeding up Lindblad dynamics via time-rescaling engineering: Conclusion

-{\it Conclusion.}-- We have formulated a universal framework to accelerate Lindblad dynamics, which generalizes the time-rescaling method \cite{bernardo} to open quantum systems.
+We have formulated a universal framework to accelerate Lindblad dynamics, which generalizes the time-rescaling method \cite{bernardo} to open quantum systems.
 The method is simple, analytical, and has significant advantages over previous STA schemes.
-First, our approach provides exact fast processes that are driven through the same trajectory as the reference protocol.
+First, our approach provides exact fast processes that are driven through the same trajectory in Hilbert space as the reference protocol.
 In fact, the reference and the fast dynamics were shown to be related by a simple reparametrization of time [see Eq.~(\ref{trroute})].
-Second, the engineered dynamics are Markovian and described in terms of time-independent Lindblad operators.
+Second, the engineered dynamics are Markovian and do not necessarily require time control of the environment properties.
 Third, calculations of the protocols do not require information about the (complex) eigenvalues of the reference Liouvillian, and the experimental realization does not involve extra control fields.

 Another important feature of our approach is that the fast dynamics are generated by a Liouvillian that satisfies locality constraints, as long as this is also true for the reference process.
 This result is expected to be relevant to the study of dissipative quantum state engineering in many-body systems and the design of quantum many-body engines \cite{verstraete,koch}.
 We verified the efficacy of the method in two scenarios: a driven two-level system in a heat bath at zero temperature and the dissipative transverse field Ising model.
+Moreover, for a reference process that is known to take the minimal time evolution between two states, under a determined dynamical constraint, it was shown that the proposed method enables to find a family of optimal processes that comply with different values of the constraint.

 {\it Acknowledgement.}-- The author acknowledges support from the Brazilian agencies Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) and Conselho Nacional de Desenvolvimento Cient{\'i}fico e Tecnol{\'o}gico (CNPq - Grant No. 307876/2022-5). \\